Dicker Data hires Paul Randazzo from Microsoft

 Distributor Dicker Data said it has hired Microsoft veteran Paul Randazzo as its new cloud business manager.

-In that role, Randazzo will versee Dicker Data's Microsoft cloud division.
+In that role, Randazzo will oversee Dicker Data's Microsoft cloud division.

 He will have a focus on enhancing Dicker Data's cloud service offerings, building new strategic partnerships and carry responsibility for ensuring the distributor remains at the cutting edge of cloud delivery technology.